 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

-Pregnancy is an amazing experience.
-Some women get pregnant naturally without any complications, while it may not be possible for others.
+Getting pregnant is not easy for all women.
+While some women may get pregnant naturally without any complications, it may not be possible for others.
 They may require medical assistance such as IVF to get pregnant.
-However, IVF or in vitro fertilization may carry more risk of a miscarriage in comparison to miscarriage that may happen in a natural pregnancy.
-In a study, it was established that the risk of miscarriage for women who conceive naturally ranges from 15 to 20 percent, whereas the chances of miscarriage in women who underwent IVF and got pregnant with a single child is 22 percent and for those who carried twins, the risk of miscarriage was just 18 percent.
+However, IVF or in vitro fertilisation can carry more risk of a miscarriage in comparison to a miscarriage that may happen in a natural pregnancy.
+If you’ve opted for IVF treatment to get pregnant, read this article to know what can cause miscarriage after an IVF and how to lower the chances of it.

-What are the Causes of Miscarriage After an IVF
+What Are the Causes of a Miscarriage After an IVF?

 Here are some possible causes of miscarriage in women who undergo IVF:

 Women who opt for IVF treatment may have some underlying medical condition which makes them prone to a miscarriage.

 It is observed that women who consider getting an IVF tend to be older in comparison to women who conceive naturally.
 Older women are more likely to have a miscarriage; women between 35 to 45 years of age have 20 to 35 per cent chances of a miscarriage and this increases to 50 per cent in women who have crossed 45 years of age.

 3. Higher Ovarian Stimulation